JohnScience/rust-hackathon-2024-01-27/README.md

 ## Problem submissions

-If you have a problem that you'd like to submit, please do so by creating a pull request to this repository.
+If you have a problem that you'd like to submit for the hackathon, please do so by creating a pull request to this repository.
 The pull request should add a Markdown file with the problem description.
 If you need assisstance with the submission of your problem, please contact `dmitrii_demenev` on Discord or e-mail `demenev.dmitriy1@gmail.com`.